AvinashDalvi89/internetkatta-hashnode/cl1lqv07900uj4pnvgm1z7bht.md

 For that build ( Open testing track ) we got a good response as per mail.
 Assuming this is not an issue and considering this I submitted the final build number to the production track.

-This time we again got rejection mail for 413 build ( 1.9.0.309 ) but something was different in their messaging.
+This time we again got rejection mail for latest build but something was different in their messaging.
 In rejection mail they didn’t mention any build number

 ### Action 10: Update Location permission policy to ‘NO’: